gravitational/teleport/examples/chart/teleport/README.md

   authServiceType: ClusterIP
   auth_public_address: auth.example.com
 ```
-2. Set the connection for the proxies to connec to the auth service in the config section.
-Below the first auth service service is from the service named <helm app>auth.
-So if you deploy a app named myexample then the auth service will be available in the Cluster at myexampleauth.
+2. Set the connection for the proxies to connect to the auth service in the config section.
+The auth service is available at the Kubernetes service name and the public address setting.
+So if you deploy an app named myexample then the auth service will be available in the Cluster at `myexampleauth` in addition to the public address.

 ```yaml
   auth_service_connection: